-The current NI Bulletin is Volume 55 Nos.
-1 dated January/February 2020.
+The current NI Bulletin is Volume 55 No. 6 dated November 2020.
 A sample of the beginning of the articles in this NI Bulletin are:

 Non-members, please join Numismatics International to get access to the current issues of the NI Bulletin.
 Members, please sign in.

 Numismatics International is partnering with the Newman Numismatic Portal to allow access to the past issues of the NI Bulletin from year 1966 through 2018.
 This makes available a treasure trove of numismatic information, previously only available from the NI Archives.
 This is now being shared with others who have an interest in numismatics, and hopefully will consider joining NI to receive the current and more recent issues, while participating in other NI Benefits.